Hugh O'Brian: Wyatt Earp and television career

 He was chosen to portray legendary lawman Wyatt Earp on the ABC Western series The Life and Legend of Wyatt Earp, which debuted in 1955.
 To help develop his character, O'Brian bought Stuart N. Lake's book Wyatt Earp: Frontier Marshal.
 He also developed a relationship with Lake, who was a consultant on the show for the first two years.
 The series, alongside Gunsmoke and Cheyenne, which debuted the same year, spearheaded the "adult Western" television genre, with the emphasis on character development rather than moral sermonizing.
 It soon became one of the top-rated shows on television.
 During its six-year run, Wyatt Earp consistently placed in the top 10 in the United States.
 Decades later, he reprised the role in two episodes of the television series Guns of Paradise (1990), the television movie The Gambler Returns: The Luck of the Draw (1991), and the independent film Wyatt Earp: Return to Tombstone (1994), the latter mixing new footage and colorized archival sequences from the original series.

 O'Brian appeared regularly on other programs in the 1950s and 1960s, including The Nat King Cole Show, The Jackie Gleason Show, The Ed Sullivan Show, and The Dinah Shore Chevy Show, all in 1957.
 He was seen in Jack Palance's ABC circus drama The Greatest Show on Earth.
+He starred in The Alfred Hitchcock Hour episode "Ride the Nightmare" in 1962.
 He also appeared as a 'guest attorney' in the 1963 Perry Mason episode "The Case of the Two-Faced Turn-a-bout" when its star, Raymond Burr, was sidelined for a spell after minor emergency surgery.
 He served as guest host on episodes of The Hollywood Palace in 1964 and the rock music series Shindig! in 1965.
 He was a guest celebrity panelist on the CBS primetime programs Password and What's My Line? and served as a mystery guest on three occasions on the latter series.

 In 1971, he filmed a television pilot titled Probe, playing a high-tech (for the times) agent for a company that specialized in recovering valuable items.
 The pilot spawned a series for O'Brian named Search, which ran one season (1972–1973).
 In 1999 and 2000, he co-starred with Dick Van Patten, Deborah Winters, Richard Roundtree, and Richard Anderson in the miniseries Y2K - World in Crisis.